 Every homeowner must pay property taxes, and some areas have heftier taxes than others.
 They can feel like a significant financial burden, but come tax season, you can write off a portion of what you paid in property taxes to lower your taxable income and potential tax liability.

-Property taxes are part of the SALT deduction, meaning property taxes, state and local income taxes, and sales taxes are all capped at $10,000 in total.
+Property taxes are one of a few different tax deductions available to homeowners, and they are part of the SALT deduction, meaning property taxes, state and local income taxes, and sales taxes are all capped at $10,000 in total.

 As a homeowner, you may write off state and local property taxes from your federal income taxes.
 You can write off both your annual property taxes on the assessed value of your house as well as the taxes you paid at closing during the sale or purchase of a property.

 Under current tax law, you may deduct up to $10,000 ($5,000 if single or married and filing separately) of property taxes, and either state and local income taxes or sales taxes.

 Not all types of property will qualify for a tax deduction.
 Generally, you can deduct property taxes on the following kinds of real estate and even personal property: